Music Idioms in English. Some people say that music makes the world go round, they say that music is to the soul what words are to the mind…..

 Used when someone is trying to improve something or add more style to it.

-This dress looks so dull on its own, maybe I could jazz it up a bit with this scarf.
+- This dress looks so dull on its own, maybe I should jazz it up a bit with this scarf.

 Used when someone interrupts or joins in a conversation, especially to repeat or agree with something.